pivot-access-ltd/bma-offline-docs/backup/vm-host-networking.md

 You can also use netplan to configure a VM host bridge:

-1. Open your netplan configuration file.
+Open your netplan configuration file.
 This should be in `/etc/netplan`.
 It could be called `50-cloud-init.yaml`, `netplan.yaml`, or something else.

-2. Modify the file to add a bridge, using the example below to guide you.
+Modify the file to add a bridge, using the example below to guide you:

 ```
 network: